runrig-coop/hedgerows/index.md

 A little over a year ago, I sat with a dozen or so engineers, agronomists, designers and soil scientists, clustered around a couple hastily arranged tables.
 It was an "unconference"[^unconf] session titled "Justice for Nature."[^J4N] Across the wide, high-ceilinged hall and its adjoining patios, three or four similar groups convened on topics ranging from semantic data formats to climate resilience.
-Groups of two or three would periodically split off to pursue a tangent then rejoin the rest, while others hung in loose orbit around the edges occasionally leaning in to pick up the main thread of conversation.
+Two or three people would periodically split off from our discussion to pursue a tangent then rejoin the rest, while others hung in loose orbit between the scattered conversations, occasionally leaning in to pick up the main thread of one or another.
 Two days earlier we had all converged on the Omega Center in Rhinebeck, NY for the second ever large-scale Gathering for Open Agricultural Technology — GOAT 2022, for short.

 [^unconf]: https://web.archive.org/web/20191208123152/http://unconference.net/unconferencing-how-to-prepare-to-attend-an-unconference/
 [^J4N]: https://forum.goatech.org/t/session-J4N/1340